haowu-rock/haowu-rock.github.io/_teaching/2025-spring-teaching.md

 ---

 I am currently a teaching assistant for the course 18-491/18-691 Digital Signal Processing at Carnegie Mellon University during the Spring 2025 semester.
+My responsibilities include holding weekly office hours, leading weekly recitations if the professor is unavailable, grading homework, and proctoring exams.